rq-Chen/Singh2020PreProc/README.md

 Modified by Ruiqi Chen (2023).

 `SuperMessy/` contains all codes.
 We tried to built the dependency tree and move each package into specific folder.
 We put all dependencies into the `SuperMessy/utilities` directory.
+Note that you also need to download `fieldtrip` and put the fieldtrip folder into `SuperMessy/utilities`.

 Current availabel HCP data on the WUSTL NIL cluster: